marc88cap/Java-8/src/README.md

-<h2>This folder contains packages or applications and are not dependent of each other.</h2>
+<h2>This folder contains packages or applications that are not dependent of each other.</h2>
 <p>
 Packages:
 <ul>